What Class Misdemeanor Is a DWI in Minnesota?

-According to Minnesota law, a driving while intoxicated (DWI) charge can range from a felony to a misdemeanor based on the circumstances.
+According to Minnesota law, what class misdemeanor is a DWI depends on the circumstances.
 For most first-time offenders, a DWI arrest is treated as a misdemeanor.
-However, there are many factors including prior convictions that could cause a DWI to be treated as a felony under the law.
+However, there are many factors including prior convictions that could cause a DWI to also be treated as a felony under the law.

-The attorneys at Gerald Miller are ready to fight for your rights whether you face a misdemeanor or felony DWI charge.
+If you’re wondering what class misdemeanor is a DWI in Minneapolis. the attorneys at Gerald Miller are ready to fight for your rights.
+Whether you face a misdemeanor or felony DWI charge, the lawyers at Gerald Miller have the expertise you need.
 Our aggressive approach to DWI defense can put you into the best position possible to avoid a conviction.
 Call right away to discuss your case in detail.

-The difference between a misdemeanor and felony DWI depends on how many aggravating factors are present.
+What class misdemeanor is a DWI versus a felony DWI depends on how many aggravating factors are present.
 There are four different classes of DWI offenses, with the presence of aggravating factors increasing the severity of a charge.
 The more aggravating factors are present, the higher tier of DWI offense you will face.